yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 });
 ```

-Pretty simple — each executor thread is literally a one-liner!
-So the task queue is an unbounded channel, while executor threads receive tasks from the channel and run each one of them.
+Pretty simple — an executor thread is literally a one-liner!
+So the task queue is an unbounded channel, while executor threads receive tasks from this channel and run each one of them.

 The number of executor threads equals the number of cores on the system, which is retrieved by the `num_cpus` crate.

-Now that we have the task queue and a thread pool, let’s implement the `run()` method for tasks.
+Now that we have the task queue and a thread pool, the last missing piece to implement is the `run()` method.

 ## Task execution